robcarver17/skipperman/docs/patrol_boat_help.md

 ![pressed_swap_boats_and_roles_button.png](/static/pressed_swap_boats_and_roles_button.png)

 - Beth is on the same boat, if we press swap role then Simon will become the crew and Beth the helm.
-- Richard is a coach, so we can't swap roles, only swap boats
+- Richard is a coach, so we should avoid swapping roles and ought to only swap boats
 - Jake is on a different boat, so we would swap both boats and roles.

 Let's click on Jake as it's the most interesting: